Published June 14, 2017

 407th Air Expeditionary Group

-The 407th Air Expeditionary Group generates, executes, and sustains combat airpower and combat search and rescue forces across the Levant
+The 407th Air Expeditionary Group generates, executes, and sustains combat airpower across the Levant.

 The 407th AEG will deliver combat airpower through precision strikes, responsive world-class combat search and rescue, and proactive integration with coalition forces to destroy Da'esh.
 We will sustain the force by developing agile combat support relationships to harmonize a fully integrated team.